matt2313/compilerConstruction/doc/comparisonOperations.md

 # Comparison Operations

-All comparison operations can be performed on `int`s, including the result of other `int` expressions, and always return a `bool`.
+All comparison operations can be performed on `int` and `float` expressions, and always return a `bool`.

 ## Equal and Not Equal
 The `=` operator returns 'true' if boths its operands have the same value, and 'false' otherwise.
 It has an inverse operation, `!=`.